 10 Must visit places in Marrakech

-Marrakech is a city of Morocco that we loved.
-It was our first contact with this country so close and so different.
+Marrakech is a city in Morocco that we loved.
+It was our first contact with this country that is so close to our home and yet so different.

 Surely if you think about what to see in Marrakesh, the first thing that comes to mind is the minaret or the Souk, right?
 In this post, I want to tell you what are my must-see visits to Marrakech.

 Índice de contenidos

 The immense Jemma el-Fnaa Square is the first place we visited in Marrakech, as soon as we checked-in at the Riad where we would stay for 4 days of our visit.